unitedstates/licensing/index.md

 > As a work of the United States Government, this package is in the public domain within the United States.
 Additionally, [Agency Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at http://creativecommons.org/publicdomain/zero/1.0/).

-*This language is in use by the Department of Health & Human Services for its [ckanext-datajson project on GitHub](https://github.com/HHS/ckanext-datajson).*
+*This language is in use by the Department of Health & Human Services's [ckanext-datajson project](https://github.com/HHS/ckanext-datajson) and the Consumer Financial Protection Bureau's [qu project](https://github.com/cfpb/qu), both on github.com.*

 When mixing government and non-government works, such as on an official government blog with public contributors, we recommend that the non-governmental contributors be required to waive copyright protection to their submissions in a similar manner as above.
 In some instances, such as contributions to a blog, licensing non-governmental contributions in a manner that meets the requirements of the [the Open Definition][4] may be appropriate, but bear in mind that such contributions would not be “license-free” and thus might not be considered open.